ilanschnell/pep570/slides.md

 `x` and `y` are required, `z` is optional.
 Any parameter is either positional or keyword.

-You can all it like:
+You can call it like:

     pow(2, 6)
     # the following should raise Exception (but don't)